Priyanshu020804/RoleFitAI/README.md

 **JOB PORTAL AND HRMS POWERED BY LLM**

+Follow these instructions in order to locally launch the website using VSCode:

+1. Clone this repository using the git clone command

-Before running the code, create the following empty folders in the project directory:
+2. Before running the code, create the following empty folders in the project directory-

 - job_description_final
 - job_description_upload
 - uploads

-Install the required Node.js libraries using the following command:
+3. Install the required Node.js libraries using the following command:

 ```bash
 npm install express body-parser mysql2 path multer nodemailer
 ```

-Install Python Libraries:
+4. Install Python Libraries:
 ```
 git clone https://huggingface.co/ml6team/keyphrase-extraction-kbir-inspec
 git clone https://huggingface.co/sentence-transformers/bert-base-nli-mean-tokens